AutoDRIVE-Ecosystem/autodrive-ecosystem.github.io/docs/competitions/f1tenth-sim-racing-guide.md

 #### 3.2.2.
 Headless Mode Operations:

-1. Launch AutoDRIVE Simulator in `headless` mode (camera rendering will be disabled) by passing the IP address of the machine running the devkit as AutoDRIVE CLI arguments:
+1. Launch AutoDRIVE Simulator in `no-graphics` mode (camera rendering will be disabled) by passing the IP address of the machine running the devkit as AutoDRIVE CLI arguments:
     ```bash
     ./AutoDRIVE\ Simulator.x86_64 -batchmode -nographics -ip 127.0.0.1 -port 4567
     ```
+2. Launch AutoDRIVE Simulator in `headless` mode (camera rendering will be functional) by passing the IP address of the machine running the devkit as AutoDRIVE CLI arguments:
+    ```bash
+    xvfb-run ./AutoDRIVE\ Simulator.x86_64 -ip 127.0.0.1 -port 4567
+    ```
-2. Launch AutoDRIVE Devkit in `headless` mode (rviz rendering will be disabled):
+3. Launch AutoDRIVE Devkit in `headless` mode (rviz rendering will be disabled):
     ```bash
     ros2 launch autodrive_f1tenth simulator_bringup_headless.launch.py
     ```